DN-1111/data_analysis_projects/inventory_demand_analysis/README.md

 ## Executive Summary
 This project analyzes retail sales data to identify **inventory imbalance risks**, including products that may experience stock-outs due to high demand and products that may remain overstocked due to slower sales.

-Using **Python for data preparation and transformation** and **Tableau for visualization**, the analysis highlights product demand patterns, store-level performance differences, and sales trends over time.
+Using **Python for data preparation and transformation** and **Tableau for visualization**, the analysis highlights product demand patterns, store-level performance differences and sales trends over time.
 These insights help businesses make **data-driven decisions about inventory allocation and replenishment strategies**.

 ---

 ## Project Overview
 This project analyzes **retail transaction data across multiple stores and products** to understand demand patterns and sales performance.
-The goal is to understand product demand, store performance, and sales trends to support **better inventory planning decisions**.
+The goal is to understand product demand, store performance and sales trends to support **better inventory planning decisions**.

 ---